-Because our world is so automated, it's probably not that surprising that your ability to repay your mortgage comes down to one number.
+Because we live in a computer-driven society, you're probably not surprised to hear that your ability to repay your mortgage loan boils down to one number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to determine a credit score:
+While the formulas vary, all of the agencies use the following to build your credit score:

 - Credit History - How many years have you had credit?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-Each of these factors is assigned a value and a weight.
+Each of these is assigned a value and a weight.
 The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
-Higher is always better.
-Typical home buyers will probably find their FICO scores between 620 and 800.
+Credit scores can be as low as 300 and as high as 800.
+Higher is better.
+Most home buyers will likely find their scores falling between 620 and 800.

-FICO makes a huge difference in your interest rate
+FICO makes a difference in your interest rate

 Raising your FICO score

-Is there any way to raise your FICO score?
-Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You should, of course, remove any incorrect data on your credit report, which is the only "quick fix" for credit troubles.
+Is there any way to improve your FICO score?
+Despite what you hear from "credit repair" companies, the FICO score is formulated from your lifelong credit history, so you can't turn it around right away.
+You must remove any incorrect data on your credit report; this is really the only "quick fix" for credit troubles.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.